 At one point, knowing the war is grinding down, he delivers, to himself, an impassioned denunciation of everything associated with the entire sick enterprise:

 ‘I’ve had enough of this!
 I’m twenty-three years old, I’m already twenty-three.
-Back in 1914 I embarked on a future that I wanted to be full and rick, and in fact I’ve got nothing at all.
+Back in 1914 I embarked on a future that I wanted to be full and rich, and in fact I’ve got nothing at all.
 I am spending my best years here, wasting my youth on mindless talks, in stupid subservience……My patrimony is my life.
 I have nothing more precious to defend.
 My homeland is whatever I manage to earn or to create.
 Once I am dead, I don’t give a damn how the living divide up the world, about the frontiers they draw in their maps, about their alliances, and their enmities.
 I demand to live in peace, far away from barracks, battlefields, and military minds and machinery in any shape or form.
 I do not care where i live, but demand to live in peace to slowly become what I must become. …Killing has no place in my ideals.
 And if I must die, I intend to die freely, for an idea that I cherish, in a conflict where I will have my share of responsibility…’

 ‘Go and check where the 11th have positioned their machine guns.
 On the double.’